jaxankey/Jax-Assetto-Tools/README.md

 In principle, the rest of this document will work with any Ubuntu- or Debian-based Linux server, and can be readily adapted to other operating systems.

-## Installing Assetto Server On Ubuntu
+## Installing and Running the Assetto Corsa Server on Ubuntu

-Once you have a remote Ubuntu server with `ssh` access via an identity file, you can login with a command like `ssh -i "/path/to/identity/file.pem" username@blah-blah`, and similarly use `scp` to transfer files.
-Both `ssh` and `scp` are required for the `uploader` script to work.
-To get `ssh` and `scp` on your Windows machine, I recommend [Cygwin](https://cygwin.com/): run the installer, and make sure to choose the latest `OpenSSH` package.
-Then the Windows console will have these commands.
-Note for simple file transfers using the same identity file, you can use something like [FileZilla](https://filezilla-project.org/), connecting via "SFTP".
+Once we have a remote Ubuntu server with `ssh` access via an identity file, we can login with a command like `ssh -i "C:\local\path\to\identity_file.pem" username@blah-blah` (AWS provides this command via the "Connect" button associated with your instance, under "SSH Client").
+To get a nice version of `ssh` on a Windows machine, I recommend [Cygwin](https://cygwin.com/): run the installer, and make sure to include the latest `OpenSSH` package; then the Windows console will have these command.
+Note this comes with `scp`, which allows for uploading over `ssh` connections (used by the content uploader!), but for simple file transfers you can also use something like [FileZilla](https://filezilla-project.org/), connecting via "SFTP" with the same identity file.

-Once logged into the remote Ubuntu server, we can install the Assetto Corsa server as follows.
+Once we are logged in via `ssh`, we can install the Assetto Corsa server.
 First we need to make sure we have a few libraries installed:

 ```console
 username@blah-blah:~$ sudo apt-get install lib32gcc1 zlib1g
 ```

 For me, zlib1g was already installed.
-Anyway, we can then install Steam (I installed to the home directory `~`, i.e., `/home/ubuntu`):
+Next we install Steam (I installed to the home directory `~`, i.e., `/home/ubuntu`):

 ```console
 username@blah-blah:~$ mkdir ~/steam